Come to share a birth story for our Midwifery School scholarship book? Click!

 • 75 of the primary births must have continuity of care spanning 3 trimesters and the postpartum/postnatal

-• 10+ Primary births in a low resource setting; 7 must be OOH
+• 10+ Primary births in a low resource setting; 7 must be out-of-hospital

 • Submit the completed initial registration and full exam fee.